earthspecies/library/egyptian_fruit_bat/README.md

 Exploring Egyptian Fruit Bat Vocalizations:
 ===
 This repository can serve as a brief introduction to working with the [Egyptian fruit bat datasets](https://www.nature.com/articles/sdata2017143).
 The full dataset contains ~300k vocalization samples, ~90k of which are annotated.
+A brief description of the scripts above can be found in the list below, with more discussion on the objectives and results of the notebooks in the 'Explorations and Results' section.

 * In the script `efb_context_labeler.ipynb`, we train a resnet model to predict the context of a vocalization interaction from a subset of the annotated dataset.